bezokurepo/models/README.md

 # deprecation
 Regular maintenace and updating will be in operation.
 Deprecation rules are work in progress, keep in touch if you are forking any models
 # feedback
-If you would like support, email ian.gilmour@bezoku.ai
+If you need new models or support, email ian.gilmour@bezoku.ai